Disability travel insurance

-When handling the travel arrangements for your child, you should declare disabilities in the same way you would declare your own.
+When handling the travel arrangements for a child, you should declare disabilities in the same way you would declare your own.

 You should also carefully answer the questions asked during the medical screening process as accurately as possible to ensure your child gets the best possible cover while on holiday.

 It is also worth bearing in mind that you can get disability travel insurance quotes for policies that cover your whole family for the duration of your holiday.